Tahoua, Niger - Things to Do in Tahoua

 Insider Tips

-Always carry cash in small denominations as card payments are not widely accepted and ATMs are limited
+Carry cash in small denominations as credit cards are not accepted anywhere and ATMs are extremely limited

 Explore Activities in Tahoua